Security-first PDF redaction

 No file uploads

 Your PDF files never leave your device.
-The optional Precision Engine sends only extracted text, never files.
+The opt-in Precision Engine sends only extracted text, never files.

 Tamper-evident exports